All about feeding

 There are not many studies on lipids in apidology, but we know that:

-- pollens with a high lipid content seem to attract bees more strongly (Singh et el, 1999).
+- Pollens with a high lipid content seem to attract bees more strongly (Singh et al., 1999).

-- in bee tissues, the most frequent lipids are sterols (Somerville, 2005).
+- In bee tissues, the most common lipids are sterols (Somerville, 2005).

-- the role of polyols (such as glycerol) is under discussion for the bee, in light of other insects that hibernate, where they have an “antifreeze” function.
+- The role of polyols (such as glycerol) is under discussion for bees, in light of other insects that hibernate, where they have an “antifreeze” function.

-- pollen may have a health role thanks to the antagonistic action of certain fatty acids against the agents responsible for European and American foulbrood (Somerville, 2005).
+- Pollen could play a health role thanks to the antagonistic action of certain fatty acids on the agents responsible for European and American foulbrood (Somerville, 2005).

 5. Minerals

-Proper functioning of the bee organism requires a supply of minerals.
+The proper functioning of the bee’s organism requires a supply of minerals.
 These are involved in many vital reactions.
 The main ones are given by Somerville (2005): calcium, chlorine, cobalt, copper, phosphorus, iron, magnesium, manganese, nickel, potassium, sodium, iodine, and zinc.

-It should be noted, however, that mineral salts, in large quantities, increase the amount of water retained in the bee’s feces, and therefore their volume, and require more cleansing flights for evacuation.
-Care must therefore be taken not to overwinter with feeds that are too rich in minerals, such as honeydews (we also noted that certain honeydew sugars are toxic).
+It should be noted, however, that mineral salts, in large quantities, increase the amount of water retained in the bee’s faeces, and therefore their volume, and require more cleansing flights for their evacuation.
+It is therefore necessary to ensure that wintering is not done with foods that are too rich in minerals, such as honeydews (we have also said that some honeydew sugars are toxic).

 6. Water

-Water is essential to keep minerals in solution and for many vital chemical reactions in the bee organism
+Water is indispensable to keep minerals in solution, for many vital chemical reactions for the organism of the bee

 |

-The quantity of water consumed by a colony depends greatly on brood rearing and temperature.
-Based on his personal experience in Spain, Antonio Pajuelo considers a consumption of 1 liter of water per colony per week during brood-rearing periods (during or outside nectar flow periods).
-In addition, bees have a preference for waters rich in mineral salts, which explains why they can be attracted by livestock effluents.
+The amount of water consumed by a colony depends greatly on brood rearing and temperature.
+Based on his personal experience in Spain, Antonio Pajuelo considers a consumption of 1 litre of water per colony per week during the rearing period (during or outside nectar flow).
+In addition, bees have a preference for water rich in mineral salts, which explains why they can be attracted to livestock effluents.

 7. Individual and collective reserves

-All of a bee’s body reserves are located on its back, under the 5th tergite (abdominal segment).
+All the body reserves of a bee are located on its back, under the 5th tergite (abdominal segment).
 When observing a bee, this corresponds to the 3rd visible segment.
-A kind of “hump” is present under the cuticle (see figure 6), formed by a special storage tissue consisting of trophocytes: cells that accumulate fat bodies and other nutrients (Paes de Oliveira 2003).
+A kind of “hump” is present under the cuticle (see Figure 6), formed by a special storage tissue made up of trophocytes: cells that accumulate fat bodies and other nutrients (Paes de Oliveira, 2003).

 |